Alex3k/grafana_mlt_demo/README.md

 To debug this you will notice the Product component turning red.
 Click on it and see the errors.

 To solve it run `kubectl apply -f app.yaml`.

+# Tearing everything down and cleaning Up
+Go into the terraform directory and run `terraform destroy -var-file vars.tfvars -auto-approve`. **Everything** will be deleted